8. Glossary

 Scientific Workflow System

-An application or application to aid a user in setting up, scheduling, running and monitoring a user-defined scientific workflow.
+An application or application to aid a user in setting up, scheduling, running, and monitoring a user-defined scientific workflow.

 Software Framework

 A software framework defines a set of component interfaces.
 It provides a set of implementations in the code of these interfaces, which allows developers to build applications for the domain for which the framework has been designed.
 For example, a C++ framework will provide a set of abstract classes that define interfaces and a set of concrete classes that implement the interfaces, which will allow developers to quickly build and release applications using the concrete classes.
-Frameworks allow developers to extend the functionality of the applications by introducing their components that meet the component interface.
+Frameworks allow developers to extend the functionality of the applications by introducing components that meet the component interface.